Proposal for a Global Taxation System

 We see, there are two subjects to deal and it may be necessary to proceed in stages.
 As the first subject provides technical support for the second, with the taxation of digital profits, with or without physical presence of the vendor in the market place, the taxation of profits could be studied in a second stage.
 But first we have to put in place a system that brings us the knowledge of the turnover achieved and this is precisely what is required in the resolution of the first problem, the restitution of sale taxes in market States.

-This is what DAGTVA does by adapting the “Wayfair Sale Tax” which I speak below and which will be the basis of this proposal.
+This is what DAGTVA does by adapting and improvement of the “Wayfair Sale Tax” which I speak below and which will be the basis of this proposal.

-Wanting an international agreement on a Global Taxation System on a solution as requested by the G2O, in view of the timetable before the end of the year, will require, due to lack of time, that only a first tranche of agreements be validated, that there is something to sign at this G20, without there being any major negotiations, that the OECD and none of the States present at this G20 leave empty-handed!
-It is the sale taxes refund process which, you will see in the different pages, does not change the local taxes of each State, so there is practically nothing to renegotiate, it precisely that the States of the United-States have done among themselves with the “Wayfair Sale Tax”, supported by the work of the MultiState Tax Committee, but which may be modified by the DAGTVA tax system, that is presented in this sudy with an adaptation usable not only in U.S. but everywhere.
+Wanting an international agreement on a Global Taxation System on a solution as requested by the G2O, in view of the timetable before the end of the year, will require, due to lack of time, that only a first tranche of agreements be validated, that there is something to sign at this G20, without there being any major negotiations, that OECD and none of the States present at this G20 leave empty-handed!
+It is the sale taxes return process which, you will see in the different pages, does not change the local taxes of each State, so there is practically nothing to renegotiate, it precisely that the States of the United-States have done among themselves with the “Wayfair Sale Tax”, supported by the work of the MultiState Tax Commission, but which is modified by the DAGTVA tax system, that is presented in this sudy with an improvement and adaptation usable not only in U.S. but everywhere.

 I am talking about the « Wayfair Sale Tax » whose name given follows the decision of the Supreme Court of the United States (SCOTUS) with the judgment 17-494 South_Dakota Wayfair Inc. involving a digital marketplace and the State in which it sells its products.

-You will notice with the study of this law, that the decision applies to the whole economy.
+You will notice with the study of this law, that the decision is applied on the whole economy.
 It is global and does not only involve marketplaces in a digital economy!

-So United States and OECD pursue the same goals of seeing taxes returned in market States, but United States has a legislative head start with this law now in effect in over 40 States and organized around MTC work .
+So United States and OECD pursue the same goals of seeing taxes returned in market States, but United States has a legislative head start with this law now in effect in over 40 States and organized around MTC work and its anwser about the Pillar 1 on december 2020.
 It is they, United States who must be the first to meet again at the negotiating table for the establishment of the common project to be presented to the G20, as explained in this page « The World Single Market » , written in its first version in June 2019.
 It should be added that it will be impossible for companies in the rest of the world not to respect a law passed in the United States as you can already see in this document sent to me, in France, by Richard Asquith of Avalara with the title « DAGTVA may be impacted by these new sales tax laws » !

-Although considered at the time by the participants in the presentation as a little too futuristic, this original split of DAGTVA was technically possible at the domestic level, but in the absence of a global interbank agreement, which would have been potentially impossible to obtain, made the system DAGTVA process utopian and inapplicable to the world market, as Professor Damien Falco says in his thesis “VAT fraud” in which he plebiscites DAGTVA over 28 pages, a thesis which received two prizes: that of the DALLOZ 2018 theses and the price of the 2019 theses of the Court of Auditors.
+Although considered at the time by the participants at this presentation in Paris, as a little too futuristic, this original split of DAGTVA was technically possible at the domestic level, but in the absence of a global interbank agreement, which would have been potentially impossible to obtain, made the system DAGTVA process utopian and inapplicable to the world market, as Professor Damien Falco says in his thesis “VAT fraud” in which he plebiscites DAGTVA over 28 pages, a thesis which received two prizes: that of the DALLOZ 2018 theses and the price of the 2019 theses of the Court of Auditors.

 Since May 2018, the new version of DAGTVA no longer modifies the functioning of the banking system which was previsiously responsible for making the split payment.
 The new version, levies sale taxes on the seller’s account by the taxation authorities, under very specific conditions, now makes it possible to use the technical device internationally.